robintrayler/astroBayes/README.md

 library(astroBayes)        # for modeling
 ```

 `astroBayes` includes a simple data set consisting of a set of radioisotopic dates, a cyclostratigraphic record, a set of target frequencies, and a set of layer boundaries.
 The example data can be loaded using the `data()` function.
+For details on the mechanics of the `astroBayes` model and how `layer_boundaries` are selected see the manuscript linked above.

 ```
 data("target_frequencies")